-The Gillette Sensor3 Men’s Disposable Razor strikes the right balance between quality and disposability.
+The Gillette Sensor3 Men’s Disposable Razor strikes the right balance between quality and disposability, which is why we’re n gaming it the best disposable razor on our list.
 Three blades offer a comfortable shave without too much irritation or ingrown hairs due to Gillette’s water-activated Comfortgel lubricant strip and pivoting razor head.
 These are also heavier in the hand than more pared-down disposables and feature an anti-slip rubber handle for solid control.
 As long as you’re not trying to shave off your whole beard, this disposable will get the job done.

 2. Gillette Sensor2 Plus

 We’re big fans of Gillette disposable razors, and the Sensor2 Plus has everything you need in an everyday razor.
 There’s a lubricating strip above the dual razor blades that provides an extra layer of moisture for a closer, smoother shave than the Gillette Sensor 2 blades often found in drug stores.
 Sure, there are fancier disposable razors on the market, but the Sensor2 Plus line provides everything you need at a reasonable price.
 If you’re the type of guy who re-uses his razor blades or dry shaves, then these are an excellent and long-lasting option.
 These razors are affordable, durable and provide a smooth shave that won’t leave you with cuts or razor burn.